 “Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.”

 Christians need to be careful not to be misled by ungodly influence.
 As Christians we need to be a witness to unbelievers but we must not conform to their ways.
 We must be empowered by God to never let ungodly words trick us into sin.
-That is how the enemy operates.
+That is exactly how the enemy operates.
 The devil is sneaky and deceiving.

 Usually the way we get tricked is by hearing the words, “there’s no real harm in it”, or “you’ll never get caught.”
 That’s how Eve was deceived in the garden of Eden.
 Paul voices his concern that there will be ungodly people try to smooth talk you into sinning.
 Everyday we are tempted to sin and when we have a voice repeating to us that it’s ok we may fall into the trap.